Schepp/HTTP-headers/markdown/security.md

 ---
 ## Simulating CSP
 ---
-If turning on CSP scares you at the beginning, you can still run it as a simulation and log away any potential violations for futher inspection.
+If turning on CSP scares you at the beginning, you can still run it as a simulation and log away any potential violations for further inspection.

 To do that, switch: